 Send license information to NCR Cash Management for License Generation

 As of version 9.14.1317, MS SQL Server 2019 may be used instead of Oracle if you are using OptiCash only.
 OptiNet does not support SQL Server at this time.
-Examples in this document will primarily refer to Oracle scenario.
+Examples in this document will primarily refer to the Oracle scenario.

 OptiSuite requires JDK version 8.
 Most Application Servers already come with the required JDK (e.g. IBM WebSphere, Apache Tomcat).